nstjean05/Obsidian-Vault/CMPT 360 (Comparative Programming Languages)/Lesson 5 - Programming Language History II.md

-**5.  _Language History (part 2)_
+5. Language History (part 2)

 [3] a.
 Are there any logic programming languages other than Prolog?
 If yes, what?

+There are many programming languages other than Prolog!
+Prolog was the first language to be based around formal logic, but there are many languages created before and since it, to fit different use cases.
+One language created before Prolog was C, which was developed by Bell Labs to make working with UNIX assembly language easier.
+Another language created since Prolog is Python, which is a high-level, all-rounder language, often picked for its ease of use.
+Today there are an uncounted number of programming languages, numbering in the low thousands.

 [3] b.
 Explain two reasons why pure interpretation is an acceptable implementation method for several recent scripting languages.

+Although pure interpretation went out of style in the 1980s due to its slow speeds and large file sizes, it has made a comeback through its use in web scripting languages.
+One reason it has become acceptable once more is that errors can be displayed as soon as they arise, as it doesn’t need to be compiled.
+Another secondary reason is that since scripting languages are often not used in important places, the drawbacks of slow performance are not as great a detraction, making any benefits more appealing.

 [3] c.
 Give a brief general description of a markup-programming hybrid language.

+A markup-programming hybrid language refers to a markup language wherein higher-level programming features such as loops are built into the language structure.
+Markup languages already have the benefits of document structure, and combining them with programming languages allows for a more dynamic programming approach.
+The textbook references eXtensible Stylesheet Language Transformations (XSLT), which is useful in translating between an XML document, and documents of alternative forms (e.g. HTML, etc.).

 [3] d.
 Give a brief general description of a language other than anything mentioned here in these assignments or in the lecture.

+Advanced Business Application Programming (ABAP) is a language which was developed for businesses to use in the mass-processing of data.
+It was created in the 1980s and has gone through a number of iterations, including the significant change of the addition of OOP in 2000.
+The language slowly fell out of use until the mid-2010s, when ABAP in the Cloud was released, leading to a resurgence in the language’s use.